guilines/FrontEndProjects/arcade-game/README.md

 # Arcade Game

 This is an arcade game, where the player needs to reach to the water to win.
-The player starts the game with 3 lifes.
-Everytime it reaches the water, the player wins a star, and one new bug (enemy).
+The player starts the game with 3 lives.
+Every time it reaches the water, the player wins a star, and one new bug (enemy).
 A special char is unlocked when 10 stars are reached.